-The Substantial Equivalency Assessment is an online assessment process with an anticipated timeline of assessment of 4-8 weeks once all relevant documentation has been received.
-Any individual wishing to be assessed for substantial equivalence is subject to the $300.00 CAD plus GST assessment fee.
+The Substantial Equivalency Assessment is an online assessment process with an anticipated timeline of assessment of 12 weeks once the curriculum and all relevant documentation has been received.
+For more information, please review the Substantial Equivalence Assessment policies.

 For more information on the areas of education and academic competency that will be assessed, applicants are encouraged to review the Alberta Health Care Aide Competency Profile 2018.

-Applicants are required to provide all three (3) of the following documentation:
+- Submit all three (3) of the following documentation

 - Documents titled Statement of Marks,

 - Detailed Academic Record,

 - Record of Marks,

 - Progress Report, and other similar documents.

 2. Official educational program documentation that includes (but is not limited to):